iFixit/memlog/README.md

     $memlog->stop();

-Log files are saved with a base path of MemLog::$basePath, Unless you have a compelling reason, /tmp is a good choice for $basePath.
+Log files are saved with a base path of `MemLog::$basePath`, Unless you have a compelling reason, `/tmp` is a good choice for `$basePath`.

 Also included is a very basic MemLog viewer.
 You **should not** host the viewer on a production server, as it has some security concerns because it's